kartik468/grafana-generate-pdf-nodejs/README.md

 - latest version of node should be installed
 - go inside root folder of this project where package.json is located.
-- run 'npm clean install'
+- for the first time run 'npm clean install'
 - see below examples to run

 ## Examples
 Environment: Set the Grafana server URL, username, and password, and the output filename as environment variables.